Angle-M/CCDC-Blueteam-Manual/README.md

 ### Stop Chasing Ghosts!

 Many people will get caught up with the idea that a red team could be in their systems and will panic at everything they see that they do not recognize.
 Often the unknown files, processes, or user accounts are standard Linux or Windows features.
-Chasing these leads that turn out to be nothing malicious will only eat up time and will allow the red team to gain an advantage. **It is vital to understand the machine you are defending!** If you do not know what the baseline normal is for a machine, you cannot possibly identify an anomaly.
-This is a major reason for replicating the target environment before the competition.
+Chasing these leads that turn out to be nothing malicious will only eat up time and will allow the red team to gain an advantage.
 It would be wise to get a list of the common files, processes, and user accounts for the operating systems that you will be defending to minimize your time chasing ghosts.

 ## Initial Cleaning